SiglabsOP/ForecasterX/README.md

 # ForecasterX
 ForecasterX 19.201

-Stock Price Forecaster
+ForecasterX
 Overview
-Stock Price Forecaster is a machine learning-based tool for forecasting stock prices using historical data.
+ForecasterX is a machine learning-based tool for forecasting stock prices using historical data.
 The application uses LSTM (Long Short-Term Memory) and XGBoost models to predict the next day's stock price based on past data.
 The project leverages TensorFlow for deep learning, XGBoost for regression, and Tkinter for a graphical user interface (GUI).

 Features
 LSTM: Time-series forecasting to predict future stock prices based on past data.